What I’ve Learned After Two Years of Sobriety

 The fact of the matter was that after I “enjoyed” myself of an evening, drinking way too much—yet again—the torment I felt all night long as I tried to sleep, was that of a nightmare.
 I can remember having severe heart palpitations, gut-wrenching nausea, night terrors, and dry-mouth so terrible I’d stumble my way to the bathroom several times during the night just to stick my mouth under the faucet and chug.

 “But I’m no drunk!
 BACK OFF!
 Who do you think you are?!
 I’m having myself some beers!
 Look at yourself!”
-I was so stupid.
+I was acting so stupid.
 My mind hadn’t yet been renewed.

 To compound my failing recovery efforts, I had learned to become a closet-drinker.
 Even though I had the desire to quit, this new way of drinking gave me easy access to continue to drink and hide my binging.
 Sure, I’d get crap-face drunk with you if I knew you drank too much like me, but if you were a proper drinker, I’d drink before we met up, while we were together, and then after–and you would have no clue I drank before and after.
 Because of drinking so much, so often, my tolerance level was that of an Irish pub owner.
 I could be 15 drinks in, and you’d think I only had 4.